 Revenue is reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions.
-Expenses are reported as decreases in net assets without donor restriction.
+Expenses are reported as decreases in net assets without donor restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
-Expirations of temporary restrictions on net assets are reported as reclassifications from net assets with donor restrictions to net assets without donor restrictions.
+Expirations of temporary restrictions on net assets are reported as reclassifications from net assets with donor restrictions.

-Contributions are recognized when cash, other assets or an unconditional promise to give is received.
+Contributions are recognized when cash, other assets, or an unconditional promise to give is received.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return or right of release, are not recognized until the conditions on which they depend have been substantially met.
 Contributions of assets other than cash are recorded at their estimated fair value.

 Services Received from Personnel of an Affiliate - Services received from personnel of an affiliate for which the affiliate does not charge the Commission have been measured at the cost recognized by the affiliate in providing those services.
-The revenue and expense relating to those services received are presented in Note 4 and totaled \$29,440 and \$14,307 for the years ended December 31, 2019 and 2018, respectively.
+The revenue and expense relating to those services received are presented in Note 4 and totaled \$28,426 and \$29,440 for the years ended December 31, 2020 and 2019, respectively.